PoCInnovation/Workshops/software/01.React/README.md

 ## Bonus

-Congratulations, you now have a functionnal Kanban style app to keep yourself organized in all your future projects!
+Congratulations, you now have a functional Kanban style app to keep yourself organized in all your future projects!

 You can still enhance it's behavior, here are some examples: